Gaming community honors two dead in Jacksonville Landing mass shooting

-Eli "Trueboy" Clayton and Taylor "SpotMePlzzz" Robertson have been identified on social media as the two gamers killed in the Jacksonville Landing mass shooting.
+Eli "Truboy" Clayton and Taylor "SpotMePlzzz" Robertson have been identified on social media as the two gamers killed in the Jacksonville Landing mass shooting.

 The Jacksonville Sheriff's Office confirmed the names of the victims Monday afternoon.